Code-Institute-Submissions/Gretaah-milestone-project1/README.md

 <br/>

-### I first ran my css file trough a [CSS Validator](https://jigsaw.w3.org/css-validator/) without finding any errors.
+#### I first ran my css file trough a [CSS Validator](https://jigsaw.w3.org/css-validator/) without finding any errors.

 <br/>

-### I then ran my html files trough a [HTML Validator](https://validator.w3.org/) and I found a few errors that now is taken care of.
+#### I then ran my html files trough a [HTML Validator](https://validator.w3.org/) and I found a few errors that now is taken care of.

 <br/>

-- The index page was missing a heading something I resolved by changing a paragraph to a heading.
+- The index page was missing a heading, something I resolved by changing a paragraph to a heading.

 - The index page also had a spelling error in the carouselControls which is now corrected.